Book Motorcycle MOT Online with Protyre

 Just like a car, your motorcycle needs to undergo an annual MOT check.
 To ensure that both you and other road users aren't at risk, every motorcycle over 3 years old needs a valid MOT certificate.
 If you don't have one or you don't know the MOT status of your bike, then visit the MOT info site at the main Direct Gov website.
 It's worth running an online check as you'll also be given your test expiry date and mileage at the time of the last test.

 What is a Motorcycle MOT?

-The MOT is a comprehensive test of the roadworthiness of your bike, so make sure that you book an MOT when you take your bike in for its annual service.
+The MOT test is a comprehensive test of the roadworthiness of your bike, so make sure that you book an MOT when you take your bike in for its annual service.
 Every part of your bike except the engine, clutch and gearbox are subject to scrutiny and even the smallest fault can be an MOT fail.